Research Opportunities For Undergraduates

 Many undergraduate students participate on our research team each semester.
 Many stay for multiple semesters – which we take to be a good sign that they enjoy their experience!
 Working on our research team provides great experience that can boost students’ research skills, and help build their resume.

 Students may participate on our research team for credit hours.
 There are several options: Psych 397, Psych 399, and Honors Research.
 We also always welcome volunteers!
 Students can also receive funding for their work on our team through LUROP.
-For further information on joining our research team, read on.
+Students can complete a Concentration in Research and receive a certificate from the Psychology Department for completing a two semester sequence of Psych399 and then Psych#(&.
+Students interested in this option should contact Dr. Haden for more information.

 As an undergraduate research assistant working in our lab as a volunteer or for credit, you can expect: